Commencement From A-Z

 Yes, since there is no summer ceremony, students listed as candidates for summer graduation are eligible to "walk-early" in the Spring ceremonies.
 Degrees for summer candidates will not be conferred until all degree requirements have been met.

 Each degree candidate must pay a non-refundable graduation fee.
-The graduation fee for undergraduate candidates is $50.
-Graduation charges will be placed on accounts in November.
+The graduation fee for candidates is $50.
+Graduation charges will be placed on accounts in November for Fall commencement; April for Spring commencement; and July for Summer commencement.
 The graduation fee applies whether or not a candidate participates in the ceremony or completes the degree.
 If a student fails to graduate, but then does so at a later semester, they will not be charged again.

 All charges must be paid before a transcript or diploma will be issued.
 Charges may be paid in the Office of Student Financial Services, Ward Edwards Building, Room 1100, between the hours of 8:00 a.m. to 5:00 p.m.
 M-F, with cash, check or credit card.
 Payment may be made online.
 Or, if you prefer, your payment may be mailed to the Office of Student Financial Services.
 Please call 660-543-8266 if you have any questions.

-- Commencement Ceremonies are held in the UCM Multipurpose Building (500 S Washington St).
-Doors open at 9:00 a.m. for the morning ceremony and 1:00 p.m. for the afternoon ceremony.
+- Commencement Ceremonies are held in the UCM Multipurpose Building (500 S Washington St.).
+Doors open 1 hour prior to commencement start time.

 - Tickets are not required for the Commencement Ceremony.
 Graduation candidates may invite as many guests as they like.